 Look around to discover what’s popular and new styles or materials to try.
 Maybe you’ll find a new necklace you like that employs materials in a way you hadn’t considered before.

 Make a Jewelry Inspiration board on Pinterest and save that image for when you need inspiration.
-Pinterest can be a valuable resource for expanding your jewelry business.
+Selling Jewelry on Pinterest can be a valuable strategy for expanding your business.
 While it’s easy to lose track of time on Pinterest, it just takes a few simple steps to turn it into a valuable resource and source of inspiration.

 Make more Appealing Jewelry Photos with These Tips